 The Board considers the risks facing the business on an ongoing basis and ensures mitigation strategies are in place wherever possible.
 The Executive Directors regularly keep the Board updated on current trading, wider market trends and other developments as a means of identifying existing and potential future opportunities and risks.

-Key risks and uncertainties facing the business are set out in its Annual Report.
+Key risks and uncertainties facing the business are highlighted on page 16 of the Annual Report.

 The Board comprises three Executive Directors and three Non-Executive Directors.
 The Board considers all three Non-Executive Directors to be independent.